probe-lab/website/content.en/ipfskpi/_index.md

 ---
 # IPFS KPIs

+{{< hint warning >}}
+Please note that this website is a preview and is subject to change at any time.
+We strive to provide accurate and up-to-date information, but we cannot guarantee the completeness or reliability of the information presented during the preview.
+{{< /hint >}}

 IPFS relies on the coordinated participation of a swarm of independent peers to function correctly.
 Therefore, measuring the performance and health of the network is crucial for ensuring its reliability and efficiency.
 In this context, we summarise a number of network characteristics as key performance indicators.

 ## Network Size & Stability